 - (1) Represents warrants for ordinary shares issuable upon an exercise price of \$7.5 per share, which were granted on December 31, 2015 to Kreos Capital V (Expert) Fund Limited, or Kreos, in connection with a loan made by Kreos to us and are currently exercisable (in whole or in part) until the earlier of (i) December 30, 2025 or (ii) immediately prior to the consummation of a merger, consolidation, or reorganization of us with or into, or the sale or license of all or substantially all the assets or shares of us to, any other entity or person, other than a wholly-owned subsidiary of us, excluding any transaction in which our shareholders prior to the transaction will hold more than 50% of the voting and economic rights of the surviving entity after the transaction.
-None of these warrants had been exercised as of June 30, 2020. - (2) Represents warrants issued as part of our follow-on offering in November 2016.
-At any time, the board of directors may reduce the exercise price of the warrants to any amount and for any period of time it deems appropriate.
+None of these warrants had been exercised as of September 30, 2020. - (2) Represents warrants issued as part of our follow-on offering in November 2016.
+At any time, the board of directors may reduce the exercise price of the warrants to any amount and for any period of time it deems appropriate. - (3) Represents common warrants that were issued as part of the \$8.0 million drawdown under the Loan Agreement which occurred on December 28, 2016.
+See footnote 1 for exercisability terms. - (4) Represents common warrants that were issued as part of our follow-on offering in November 2018. - (5) Represents common warrants that were issued to the underwriters as compensation for their role in our follow-on offering in November 2018.

-- (3) Represents common warrants that were issued as part of the \$8.0 million drawdown under the Loan Agreement which occurred on December 28, 2016.
-See footnote 1 for exercisability terms. - (4) Represents common warrants that were issued as part of our follow-on offering in November 2018. - (5) Represents common warrants that were issued to the underwriters as compensation for their role in our follow-on offering in November 2018. - (6) Represents warrants that were issued to the exclusive placement agent as compensation for its role in our follow-on offering in February 2019 - (7) Represents warrants that were issued to certain institutional purchasers in a private placement in our registered direct offering of ordinary shares in April 2019. - (8) Represents warrants that were issued to the placement agent as compensation for its role in our April 2019 registered direct offering. - (9) Represents warrants that were issued to certain institutional investors in a warrant exercise agreement on June 5, 2019 and June 6, 2019, respectively. - (10) Represents warrants that were issued to the placement agent as compensation for its role in our June 2019 warrant exercise agreement and concurrent private placement of warrants. - (11) Represents warrants that were issued to certain institutional purchasers in a private placement in the Company's registered direct offering of ordinary shares in June 2019. - (12) Represents warrants that were issued to the placement agent as compensation for its role in our June 2019 registered direct offering and concurrent private placement of warrants. - (13) Represents warrants that were issued to certain institutional purchasers in a private placement in the Company's best efforts offering of ordinary shares in February 2020. - (14) Represents warrants that were issued to the placement agent as compensation for its role in the Company's February 2020 best efforts offering. - e.
+- (6) Represents warrants that were issued to the exclusive placement agent as compensation for its role in our follow-on offering in February 2019. - (7) Represents warrants that were issued to certain institutional purchasers in a private placement in our registered direct offering of ordinary shares in April 2019. - (8) Represents warrants that were issued to the placement agent as compensation for its role in our April 2019 registered direct offering. - (9) Represents warrants that were issued to certain institutional investors in a warrant exercise agreement on June 5, 2019 and June 6, 2019, respectively. - (10) Represents warrants that were issued to the placement agent as compensation for its role in our June 2019 warrant exercise agreement and concurrent private placement of warrants. - (11) Represents warrants that were issued to certain institutional purchasers in a private placement in the Company's registered direct offering of ordinary shares in June 2019. - (12) Represents warrants that were issued to the placement agent as compensation for its role in our June 2019 registered direct offering and concurrent private placement of warrants. - (13) Represents warrants that were issued to certain institutional purchasers in a private placement in the Company's best efforts offering of ordinary shares in February 2020. - (14) Represents warrants that were issued to the placement agent as compensation for its role in the Company's February 2020 best efforts offering. - (15) Represents warrants that were issued to certain institutional purchasers in a private placement in our registered direct offering of ordinary shares in July 2020. - (16) Represents warrants that were issued to the placement agent as compensation for its role in the Company's July 2020 registered direct offering. - e.
 Share-based compensation expense for employees and non-employees: